Supreme Court of Judicature Act 1873: Conservative view

-However, under the Conservative government, the 1874 and 1875 Acts retained the judicial aspect of the House of Lords and ensured the quality of judicial appointments to the House of Lords by legislating under the Appellate Jurisdiction Act 1876, for the mechanism of law lords.
+However, under the Conservative government, the 1874 and 1875 acts retained the judicial aspect of the House of Lords and ensured the quality of judicial appointments to the House of Lords by legislating under the Appellate Jurisdiction Act 1876 (39 & 40 Vict. c.
+59), for the mechanism of law lords.
 The reigning monarch could appoint any individual to be a peer and thus a judge in the House of Lords.
 These judicial life peers would hold seats only for the duration of their life; their seat would not pass through their inheritance to their son.
 Thus, Queen Victoria and subsequent monarchs were able to appoint leading lawyers to adjudicate in the House of Lords by making them life peers.

+Provisions

+Short title, commencement and extent

+Section 1 of the act provided that the act may be cited the "Supreme Court of Judicature Act, 1873".

+Section 2 of the act provided that the act would come into force on 2 November 1874.
+This act was repealed and replaced was repealed and replaced by section 2 of the Supreme Court of Judicature (Commencement) Act 1874 (37 & 38 Vict. c.
+83).
+Section 2 of the Supreme Court of Judicature Act 1875 (38 & 39 Vict. c.
+77) provided that the act would come into force on 1 November 1875, except any provision of that act declared to take effect before the commencement of the act and except sections 20, 21 and 25, which would come into force on 1 November 1876.

+The preamble to the act provided that the act would extend to England and Wales.

 Appellate Jurisdiction Act 1876

 Lord Cairns, Disraeli's Lord Chancellor, sought to remove the House of Lords jurisdiction for Scottish and Irish appeals as well, which would have completely removed its judicial jurisdiction.
-However, the Lord Chancellor could not muster the necessary support in the Parliament for the Bill as originally proposed in 1874 or when it was reintroduced in 1875.
-Finally, when it became clear that the English legal profession was firmly opposed to the reform proposals, the Appellate Jurisdiction Act 1876 removed the provisions for the abolition of the judicial functions of the House of Lords, although it retained the provisions that established the High Court and the Court of Appeal.
+However, the Lord Chancellor could not muster the necessary support in Parliament for the bill as originally proposed in 1874 or when it was reintroduced in 1875.
+Finally, when it became clear that the English legal profession was firmly opposed to the reform proposals, the Appellate Jurisdiction Act 1876 (39 & 40 Vict. c.
+59) removed the provisions for the abolition of the judicial functions of the House of Lords, although it retained the provisions that established the High Court and the Court of Appeal.